tkoehlerlg/SwiftUI-AlertKit/README.md

 # SwiftUI-AlertKit

 An Alert-Kit for SwiftUI!
 For easy integration without minding any logic or design, but fully customizable!
+And I bet you love the animations!

 ## 🚀 Integration
 You can either integrate this Package in your *App-Project* or in your *Package.swift* file if you're building a Package.
 Simply refer to the current version `0.3.3` and set it to next minor version.

 ## 🛠️ Use
-This Project is fokused on easy simple integration aswell as easy maintaince you simply set the `GlobalAKAlertView` around your ParentView and everythink works right out of the Box!
+This Project is focused on simple integration as well as easy maintaince you simply set the `GlobalAKAlertView` around your ParentView and everything works right out of the Box!
 ```swift
 GlobalAKAlertView(accentColor: .orange) {
     ParentView { }
 }
 ```
-#### You can easiely modify most of the styles:
+#### You can easily modify most of the styles:
 `overlayBackground: ShapeStyle`,
 `alertBackground: ShapeStyle`,
 `accentColor: Color` and